-15.5.1 There are two forms of partially-spent residual dust:

-1. The most volatile of these is called "green dust", due to its grey-green colour.
-"Green dust" can result when Phostoxin® has not been exposed to the atmosphere for the

-2. A second form of partially-spent residual dust can occur when Phostoxin® is exposed under low temperature or humidity conditions.
+- 15.5.1.
+There are two forms of partially-spent residual dust: - 1.
+The most volatile of these is called "green dust", due to its grey-green color.
+"Green dust" can result when GASTOXIN® has not been exposed to the atmosphere for the recommended period of time (e.g. when a fumigation is aborted after only 8 hours because the temperature has dropped below 5°C). - 2.
+A second form of partially-spent residual dust can occur when GASTOXIN® is exposed under low temperature or humidity conditions.
 There may be some unreacted aluminum phosphide remaining in the dust, even if the product was exposed for the recommended period of time.
 Under these circumstances, the residual dust will have a grey-almost white appearance.